shmish111/shmish111.github.io/_posts/2014-09-09-static-vs-dynamic.md

 Finally we come to bugs.
 I’m not sure about this, I imagine it’s true but I haven’t been working with Clojure long enough to see.
 So far I haven’t come across a bug that would not have existed with a type checker but that’s just circumstantial.

-Perhaps in a few years I’ll change my mind but for now I’m sold on the advantages of dynamic languages and I’m embarrassed to say that I have even become a bit if a Clojure fan-boy :(
+Perhaps in a few years I’ll change my mind but for now I’m sold on the advantages of dynamic languages and I’m embarrassed to say that I have even become a bit of a Clojure fan-boy :(